Skip to content

 3. Enable backup.

 4. Set a backup schedule.
-See the example for Every day at 5:15 and 17:15 (for selecting multiple values, hold Ctrl or Shift during the selection).
+See the example for Every day at 5:15 and 17:15 (to select multiple values, hold Ctrl or Shift during the selection).
 Backup schedule

 5. Change the Destination to FTP or SFTP.